-Electrical Fire Safety Week is a nationwide campaign and aims to raise awareness of one of the biggest causes of accidental house fires in the country.
+Electrical Fire Safety Week (23rd to 29th September) is a nationwide campaign and aims to raise awareness of one of the biggest causes of accidental house fires in the country.

 Electrical appliances have become a staple of modern life - from fridges and phones to toasters or the TV, it's hard to think of how we would get by without a few electrically-powered essentials.